What Others Say

 The Fiske Guide to Colleges says "Instead of teaching students what to think, the College of Wooster focuses on teaching students how to think.
 From the first courses of the freshman year seminar to the final day when seniors hand in their hard-won theses, the college paves each student’s path to independence…The one-to-one attention from faculty makes Wooster an intellectual refuge in the rural countryside of Ohio."

 The Princeton Review says, "Mentoring is a huge focal point of Wooster's academics, and the resources are endless for those looking to take advantage of things like numerous opportunities for research and internships."
+And Princeton Review's Guide to Green Colleges notes that "Wooster takes seriously its opportunity to structure college life in 'ways that foster informed choices and promote the ideals of sound environmental stewardship.'"

 High school guidance counselors from around the country identified Wooster as one of the nation's outstanding private colleges that often "fly under the radar" in Parade magazine's College A-List.
 "A great deal is expected of Wooster students," the magazine noted.
 "They take a challenging academic program and are required to complete a thesis or project to graduate.
 Their acceptance rate to all graduate programs is far above average."